etimexo/O-list_analysis_SQL/README.md

 - Analyze total sales and revenue distribution by city and category.
 - Discover product performance through customer reviews and identify the best-rated items.
 - Highlight seller efficiency and contributions.
-- Uncover ordering trends based on time (monthly) and customer activity.

 ---